YouTube videos are blocked or restricted.

 The video I uploaded is blurry or the sound is distorted.

-- The option "Hardware-accelerated video decode" should appear with an "Enabled" blue tab on the right.
-Click on the blue tab and select "Disabled."
+The option "Hardware-accelerated video decode" should appear with a blue "Enabled" tab on the right.
+Click on the blue tab and select "Disabled".

 How do I allow access to my microphone?
 I can't record audio notes or voiceovers.